-Dr. David R. Soderblom, the 2018 science staff chair, first came to the institute in 1984 as an assistant astronomer.
+Dr. David R. Soderblom, the 2018 senior science staff executive committee chair, first came to the institute in 1984 as an assistant astronomer.
 He has built his career at the institute in a number of technical and leadership roles, and is a fully tenured astronomer.
 As science staff chair, Dr. Soderblom fosters the research strength of the institute by interacting with the science staff, leading the mentoring program for researchers, and working with management on matters related to the research staff and its role in the future of the institute.
 Before joining the institute, he served as a research astronomer and Langley-Abbot Fellow at the Smithsonian Astrophysical Institute in Cambridge, Massachusetts, and as a visiting scientist at the High Altitude Observatory of the National Center for Atmospheric Research in Boulder, Colorado.

 For more than 30 years, Dr. Soderblom has published and presented original research.
 His articles have appeared in the Astronomical Journal, Astronomy & Astrophysics, the Astrophysical Journal, and the Astrophysical Journal Supplement.
 He serves as the vice president of the IAU (International Astronomical Union) Division G, which covers stars and stellar physics, as well as a nominating committee member of the American Association for the Advancement of Science (AAAS) Section D for astronomy.
 Previously, he served as a chair of the science advisory committee for Las Cumbres Observatory Global Telescope Network, of which he is still a member.
 He is also a member of the American Astronomical Society, the IAU, and the AAAS.